 The KSU Psychology Lab is a resource center for all psychology majors.
 The lab is located on the Kennesaw Campus in the Social Sciences Building on the fourth floor, in Room 4026.
 It has 11 computers, available on a first-come, first-served basis.
 Students can use their KSU Student ID or a K-Cash card to print while in the lab.

 The Psychology Lab is not a tutoring center.
 The Lab Coordinator and Student Assistant(s) cannot and will not work through an assignment with or for you.
-Students may come to the lab with specific questions relating to APA-style, research and experimental design, statistical and data analyses, article searches, SPSS, and GRE practice software.
+Students may come to the lab with specific questions relating to APA-style, research and experimental design, statistical and data analyses, article searches, SPSS, and PSYC 1101.
 The Lab Coordinator and Student Assistant(s) are available to answer questions but cannot provide supplemental tutoring on these subjects.

 Papers will not be reviewed for APA style; However, students may come to the lab with specific APA-style questions.
 For assistance with the writing process (e.g., rhetoric, organization, grammar, punctuation), students should consider scheduling an appointment with the KSU Writing Center.
 Assignment details are the students’ responsibility.
 Each class has unique requirements.
 Lab employees cannot be responsible for the content of assignments.